sharadalt/sharadalt.github.io/_portfolio/blocipedia.md

 <br />

 If you forget the password, no worries.
 Relax..
 You can recover it.
-By the way, Blocipedia has user authentication implemented using 'Devise' gem, if you care about that.
+By the way, Micropedia has user authentication implemented using 'Devise' gem, if you care about that.

-Once signed, You can get started with Blocipedia through the screen below:
+Once signed, You can get started with Micropedia through the screen below:

 <div class="boxed" style="width: 100%;text-align: left;">
     <img src="/img/blocipedia_getting_started.PNG"/>